Oil sands fared well through Canada fire, but restart a challenge

-NEW YORK/CONKLIN, Alberta, May 8 (Reuters) - The mass evacuation of residents from the wildfire-devastated Canadian oil town of Fort McMurray is likely to significantly delay the restart of production, even though energy facilities themselves have escaped major damage from the flames.
+NEW YORK/CONKLIN, Alberta (Reuters) - The mass evacuation of residents from the wildfire-devastated Canadian oil town of Fort McMurray is likely to significantly delay the restart of production, even though energy facilities themselves have escaped major damage from the flames.

 The huge wildfire that entered its second week on Sunday has destroyed entire neighborhoods in the town, forcing nearly 100,000 people to flee.